 Two other small stars of note reside in the constellation Corvus the Crow.
 Less than a half degree from Algorab is magnitude 4.3 Eta Corvi, which lies about 60 light-years away.
 Directly below Epsilon is Alchiba, or Alpha Corvi, at magnitude 4.01.
 Alchiba lies 48 light-years away.
 This constellation serves as proof that the Alpha star in a constellation is not always the brightest, or even one of the brightest.

 There is one main reason amateur observers usually turn their telescopes toward Corvus, and that is for the galaxy pair NGC 4038 and NGC 4039.
 This pair of colliding galaxies is known as the Antennae Galaxy, or sometimes the Ringtail Galaxy.
 The Antennae are located on the western side of the constellation and register as a magnitude 10.7.
 Dark skies and a telescope of at least 4 inches are required to view it.

 These interacting galaxies were first discovered by Sir William Herschel on February 7, 1785.
 At the time galaxies were still unknown, so they were originally classified as nebulae.

 One other object of note is the planetary nebula NGC 4361.
 This 10th magnitude round glow lies within the crooked square of Corvus.
 A 4- to 6-inch telescope is a good place to start to try to pick up the nebula, and higher powers will increase your odds of finding it and the 13th magnitude star that lies within.

-Bottom line: Use the star Spica – and in 2014 the planet Mars – to introduce yourself to the constellaltion Corvus the Crow.
+Bottom line: Use the star Spica to introduce yourself to the constellation Corvus the Crow.